Follow

 You unlink your phone from Windows 11 Phone Link by removing the linked device from your PC’s Phone Link settings.

-When you unlink your phone, it stops syncing data with your PC.
-This means you won’t see notifications, messages, or photos on your computer anymore.
-Importantly, this action does not delete any data from your actual mobile device.
+When you unlink, your phone stops syncing data with your PC, meaning you won’t see new notifications, messages, or photos on your computer.
+Importantly, this action leaves all data on your actual mobile device untouched.

 Follow these steps on your actual smartphone to break the connection.